With the growing demand in travel, it's important to keep your finger on the pulse of the hotel industry.

 Through the use of minimal hardware such as smart hotel door locks and cost-efficient software, this digital transformation is now accessible to even smaller, more boutique establishments.
 Such properties are now able to offer a Sonder operating model—including doing away with the front desk, offering instant check-in and check-out to guests, and operating via interactive, digital devices.

 Empowered by tech, they can now give guests a super-satisfying hotel experience at the same level (or even more so) as the traditional big brands.
-We predict that increased numbers of hotels and rentals are seeking to implement hotel check-in automation and free their staff from the chains of reception, so they can become more efficient and helpful elsewhere while streamlining operations.
+We predict that increased numbers of hotels and rentals are seeking to use management softwares to implement hotel check-in automation and free their staff from the chains of reception, so they can become more efficient and helpful elsewhere while streamlining operations.

 As Gilda Perez-Alvarado, chief executive for the Americas at JLL Hotels and Hospitality Group told MarketWatch: “Pre-Covid, all these tech features were ‘offensive’ in nature.
 They’re defensive now.
 You better get on it.”